TheScarletSword/pokereddeluxe/README.md

 ## See also

-(btw, the following places are the only places this hack should be popping up at. if this is not the case, contact TheScarletSword.)
+(btw, the following places are the only places this hack should be popping up at - if you post it elsewhere, include this github and one of the links below. if this is not the case, contact TheScarletSword.)

 * [**pokecommunity thread**][pokecommunity]
 * [**pokemon reborn thread**][reborn]